Despite half century campaign, salt continues to threaten Madison lakes, drinking water

 Since the city began salting its streets in 1959, chloride has been accumulating in the lakes, especially Lake Wingra, the drainage basin for most of Madison’s West Side.

-The chloride concentration is now over 100 mg/L, a little more than one quarter of the state surface water standard but approaching a level the Canadian government has determined can be toxic to about 5% of aquatic species over time.
+The chloride concentration is now over 100 milligrams per liter, a little more than one-quarter of the state surface water standard but approaching a level the Canadian government has determined can be toxic to about 5% of aquatic species over time.

 “Something like chloride is really, really difficult to get out,” Barrilleaux said.

-Concerns about the environmental impacts of salt sprang up in the early 1960s, shortly after the city began salting streets, according to the annual salt report from Public Health Madison & Dane County.
+Concerns about the environmental impacts of salt sprang up in the early 1960s, shortly after the city began salting streets, according to the annual salt report from Public Health Madison and Dane County.

 In 1973, as the chloride content of Lake Wingra spiked, the Rivers and Lakes Commission requested the city cut salt use by half within the watershed, and in 1977 the salt reduction policy was expanded to the entire city.